jonghyuneya/aiml-k.github.io/content/publication/cha-lee-2024-sentencelda/index.md

 title: 'SentenceLDA: Discriminative and Robust Document Representation with Sentence Level Topic Model'
 authors:
-- Taehun Cha
+- taehuncha
-- Donghun Lee
+- admin
 date: '2024-03-01'
 publishDate: '2024-03-24T05:32:51.489481Z'
 publication_types:
 - paper-conference
 publication: '*Proceedings of the 18th Conference of the European Chapter of the Association for Computational Linguistics (Volume 1: Long Papers)*'
+publication_short: In *EACL 2024*

 abstract: A subtle difference in context results in totally different nuances even for lexically identical words.
 On the other hand, two words can convey similar meanings given a homogeneous context.
 As a result, considering only word spelling information